c3d/xl/doc/HANDBOOK_2-evaluation.md

 > compute them anyway.

-Once parsing completes successfully, the parse tree can be handed to the declaration and execution phases.
+Once parsing completes successfully, the parse tree can be handed to the declaration and evaluation phases.
+Parsing occurs for the _entire program_, including imported modules, before the other phases begin.

 ### Sequences